kanisettymeghana/kanisettymeghana/README.md

 - Focusing clarity over complexity

 ## Hackathons

--> Cost optimization project for the textile industry 🔗https://github.com/kanisettymeghana/First-hackathon
+### Cost optimization project for the textile industry
+-> Developed a data-driven web application that analyzes agricultural inputs to optimize purchasing, consumption, and pricing decisions.
+The system enables sellers to determine optimal resource allocation and selling prices across a wide range of crops, based on target profit margins.

+🔗https://github.com/kanisettymeghana/First-hackathon

 ### ZOMATHON